SKumar8080/C-Programming-AI-Chatbot/README.md

 # C-Programming-AI-Chatbot
-this is a AI chatbot designed by c-programming coding
+This is a AI chatbot designed by c-programming coding very simple and easy understand codes.